 “I was pleased the Mum was able to reﬂect on her own upbringing and make the connections to how she is parenting now.”

 Early Start Project

 Christchurch, New Zealand

 “The PIPE Curriculum is a wonderful tool that is ﬂexible and able to be tailored

 to meet the needs of a diverse population…”

 Philadelphia Department of Public Health

-“i believe in PIPE… It is a critical prescription that should be Filled regularly to enhance parent-child interaction, brain development, social skills and the list goes on.
-As we can say in Okiahama…..
-Using PIPE to teach parents is like giving 50cc’s attachment”
+“I believe in PIPE… It is a critical prescription that should be filled regularly to enhance parent-child interaction, brain development, social skills and the list goes on.
+As we say in Oklahoma…..
+Using PIPE to teach parents is like giving 50cc’s of attachment”